 The adoption of eco-friendly packaging materials is driven by technological advancements, consumer preferences, and regulatory pressures.
 Key trends include:

-- Edible Packaging: Edible Packaging such as seaweed-based wraps and starch films offer dual functionality as food and packaging, reducing waste.
+- Edible Packaging: Edible Packaging, such as seaweed-based wraps and starch films, offers dual functionality as food and packaging, reducing waste.

 - Smart Packaging: Integration of sensors and QR codes into sustainable materials enhances product tracking and consumer engagement.